thinkpixellab/px-styles/README.md

 ### Playground

 The project is setup so that you can play with the library from a file in the root called `scratch.scss`.
-Run `gulp scratch` to build this file (the output will be available as `scratch.css` (note the prefix of 'css' instead of 'scss`)).
+Run `gulp scratch` to build this file once you've created it.
+After building, the output will be available as `scratch.css` (note the prefix of 'css' instead of 'scss`).
 These files have also been added to .gitignore so you should be able to play with them freely.

 Here is a sample scratch file that will load pxstyles from local source: